 Return on investment (RoI) and value contribution

-The concept of value-based management allows the success of our innovative, environmentally oriented product portfolio to be evaluated.
-This concept also enables the earnings strength of individual business units and projects, such as new plants, to be measured.
+The concept of value-based management allows the success of the Automotive Division and individual business units to be evaluated.
+It also enables the earnings power of our products, product lines and projects – such as new plants – to be measured.

 Components of value contribution

-Value contribution is calculated using operating profit after tax and the opportunity cost of invested capital.
-Operating profit shows the economic performance of the Automotive Division and is initially a pre-tax figure.
+Value contribution is calculated on the basis of the operating result after tax and the opportunity cost of invested capital.
+The operating result shows the economic performance of the Automotive Division and is initially a pre-tax figure.

-Using the various international income tax rates of the relevant companies, we assume an overall average tax rate of 30% when calculating the operating profit after tax.
+Using the various international income tax rates of the relevant companies, we assume an overall average tax rate of 30% when calculating the operating result after tax.

 The cost of capital is multiplied by the invested capital to give the opportunity cost of capital.
 Invested capital is calculated as total operating assets (property, plant and equipment, intangible assets, lease assets, inventories and receivables) less non-interest-bearing liabilities (trade payables and payments on account received).